brianr747/platform/README.md

 module, or if I am ambitious, *quantlib*.
 Needless to say, my focus would be on fixed income calculations (e.g., calculating total returns from par coupon data, forward rate approximations, etc.)

+## Version 1.0

+I hope to reach "Version 1.0" "soon."
+There are two areas that need to be completed.

+**1. Meta-Data.** The larger challenge is to implement meta-data support, which means that the SQLite database extension needs extensive revision.
+(Other SQL database will first build on the SQLite data structure and code.)
+This needs to be built soon, as "providers" will be the source of meta-data.
+This means that the provider code needs to know the meta-data interface.
+(Currently, the only "meta-data" are ticker information.
+The TEXT database only supports this model.
+Users can add providers that only do this, and not worry about gathering meta-data.)

+Until the meta-data model is stabilised, I would not recommend using anything other than the TEXT database.
+There is a script to import all series from TEXT to SQLite, which is how I stock the SQLite database in development; I just delete the SQLite database and run the transfer script.
+This is because all provider code will need to provide at least some non-ticker meta-data to be useful.

+(Since I am continuously adding providers, I need to bite the bullet and get the meta-data support fixed, as back-filling features is a pain.)

+**2. Unit Test Coverage.** I want to get *econ_platform_core* to 100% unit test coverage (with some areas skipped).
+Once this is in place, it will be possible for users to use the code and know that they have not broken anything when they make changes.
+Covering the extensions is an eventual objective, but most of the non-core code is going to be hard to unit test anyway.

+After this in place, the programming structure should be stable.
+All that happens is that extensions are added.
+For example, financial market users will need SQL table structure that has multiple data types for a security in a single table.
+That would just be a new "database extension" that might re-use existing code, but it would run independently of the existing single-column database structure.

 ## Big Refactoring (1)